openbmc/entity-manager/docs/my_first_sensors.md

 field is optional and there is a wide variety of entities that can be added this way.

-In our example we only care about the eeprom and the temperature sensor.
+In our example we only care about the eeprom,temperature and adc sensor.
 The `Type` field is checked against a device export map and if it matches a known device, it'll attempt to install the device.
 Be noticed that dbus only allows an interface name as an dot delimited string with each truncated substring starting